 Save the workbook as ‘xlsm’ format.
 Our excel dashboard is ready to use!

-Frequently Asked Questions regarding dashboards
+Frequently Asked Questions regarding Dashboards

 Before you start creating the dashboard using Excel, you have to contemplate on a few things.
 Like, who will use it?
 Where will data come from?
 What will we need exactly?
 Let’s examine these core premises in detail!

 Who is the dashboard for?
-A co-worker, a branch manager, an IT manager or a stakeholder has totally different need for information.
+A co-worker, a branch manager, an IT manager or a stakeholder has a different need for information.
 The result must be useful for all levels.
 Let us think this through carefully.

 Are there compatibility issues within the company?
 IT professionals have to assure that everyone involved uses the same version of Excel.
-If you build this into the planning phase you can avoid a lot of frustrating problems later.
+If you build this into the planning phase, you can avoid a lot of frustrating problems later.

 What format do you publish the dashboard?
-Do you send flat Excel tables to the users or maybe you publish the result on SharePoint?
-Or maybe you need to embed some charts into a Power Point presentation?
+Do you send flat Excel tables to the users or maybe you put the result on SharePoint?
+Perhaps you need to embed some charts into a PowerPoint presentation?
 You have to consider access issues also.
-Accessibility levels are different for a manager and for the owner.
+Accessibility levels are different for a manager and the owner.

-Excel dashboard toolbox for interactivity
+Excel Dashboard toolbox for interactivity

 Let us see how to make your dashboard more user-friendly and interactive!

 Data Entry using userform and VBA: Manually input data always carries the possibility of error.
-Instead use userform and write a short macro for it!
-With some VBA support we can create a user-friendly panel that is easy to customize.
+Instead, use userform and write a short macro for it!
+With some VBA support, we can create a user-friendly panel that is easy to customize.

 How to choose the right chart type for your dashboard?

-Excel dashboard tools – Free Gauge Chart Add-in
+Excel Dashboard Tools – Free Chart Add-in

 Let’s see a little selection of the best ones!
 Scroll through the Excel dashboard examples listed below and choose a template to download for free.
 All excel dashboards are compatible with Microsoft Excel 2010, Excel 2013 and Excel 2016 / Office 365.